Propionic acid: Biotechnological

 Biotechnological production of propionic acid mainly uses Propionibacterium strains.
 However, large scale production of propionic acid by Propionibacteria faces challenges such as severe inhibition of end-products during cell growth and the formation of by-products (acetic acid and succinic acid).
-One approach to improve productivity and yield during fermentation is through the use of cell immobilization techniques, which also promotes easy recovery, reuse of the cell biomass and enhances microorganisms’ stress tolerance.
+One approach to improve productivity and yield during fermentation is through the use of cell immobilization techniques, which also promotes easy recovery, reuse of the cell biomass and enhances microorganisms' stress tolerance.
 In 2018, 3D printing technology was used for the first time to create a matrix for cell immobilization in fermentation.
 Propionic acid production by Propionibacterium acidipropionici immobilized on 3D-printed nylon beads was chosen as a model study.
 It was shown that those 3D-printed beads were able to promote high density cell attachment and propionic acid production, which could be adapted to other fermentation bioprocesses.
 Other cell immobilization matrices have been tested, such as recycled-glass Poraver and fibrous-bed bioreactor.

 Alternative methods of production have been trialled, by genetically engineering strains of Escherichia coli to incorporate the necessary pathway, the Wood-Werkman cycle.

 Industrial uses

 Propionic acid inhibits the growth of mold and some bacteria at levels between 0.1 and 1% by weight.
 As a result, some propionic acid produced is consumed as a preservative for both animal feed and food for human consumption.
 For animal feed, it is used either directly or as its ammonium salt.
 This application accounts for about half of the world production of propionic acid.
 The antibiotic monensin is added to cattle feed to favor propionibacteria over acetic acid producers in the rumen; this produces less carbon dioxide and feed conversion is better.
 Another major application is as a preservative in baked goods, which use the sodium and calcium salts.
-As a food additive, it is approved for use in the EU, USA, Australia and New Zealand.
+As a food additive, it is approved for use in the EU, US, Australia and New Zealand.

 Propionic acid is also useful as an intermediate in the production of other chemicals, especially polymers.
 Cellulose-acetate-propionate is a useful thermoplastic.
 Vinyl propionate is also used.
 In more specialized applications, it is also used to make pesticides and pharmaceuticals.
 The esters of propionic acid have fruit-like odors and are sometimes used as solvents or artificial flavorings.

 In biogas plants, propionic acid is a common intermediate product, which is formed by fermentation with propionic acid bacteria.
 Its degradation in anaerobic environments (e.g. biogas plants) requires the activity of complex microbial communities.

+In production of the Jarlsberg cheese, a propionic acid bacterium is used to give both taste and holes.